-Kimberly Evans is a director within the firm’s civil rights practice group and a dynamic advocate for victims of wrongful incarceration, sexual assault, and other forms of harassment.
+Kimberly Evans is a principal within the firm’s civil rights practice group and a dynamic advocate for survivors of sexual assault and harassment, as well as victims of discrimination, institutional abuse, and other forms of police misconduct.
 Her current representations include, among others:

 - Aguirre-Jarquin v.
 Hemmert et al. (M.D.
 Fla.), an action alleging Section 1983 and related claims against defendants relating to the investigation leading to plaintiff’s death row sentence and 14 years of wrongful incarceration for two murders that he did not commit.

 - Youngers v.
 MTC et al. (D.N.M.), an action alleging Section 504, negligence, and other state law claims against government contractors for their role in the wrongful death of Roxsana Hernandez, a transgender Honduran immigrant who died while in ICE custody.